hovo1990/CIP_Nextflow_on_HPC/examples/nextflow_slurm/README.md

 [How to run example](./example9/README.md)

-## Example 10 TODO
+## Example 10

-This example will show how to run Amber on  CPU nodes (minimization, heating, equilibartion) and GPU nodes(Production MD).
+This example will show how to run Amber on  CPU nodes (minimization, heating, equilibration) and GPU nodes(Production MD).
 Inspired by https://computecanada.github.io/molmodsim-amber-md-lesson/  and https://ringo.ams.stonybrook.edu/index.php/AMBER_Tutorials

 [How to run example](./example10/README.md)